Mark Levin: Legal and political career

-Levin worked for Texas Instruments after law school.
+Levin worked for the Texas Instruments legal department after law school.
 Beginning in 1981, Levin worked in the administration of President Ronald Reagan.
 Levin began at ACTION, the federal agency that oversaw VISTA and other volunteer agencies, before serving as deputy assistant secretary for elementary and secondary education at the U.S. Department of Education and deputy solicitor of the U.S. Department of the Interior.
 He ultimately became chief of staff to Attorney General Edwin Meese.

 After leaving the Reagan administration, Levin practiced law in the private sector.
 In 1991, Levin joined public interest law firm Landmark Legal Foundation.
 At Landmark, Levin served as director of legal policy and the foundation's Washington-based Center for Civil Rights before becoming president in 1997.
 Under Levin's presidency, Landmark Legal filed a complaint with the Federal Election Commission in 2000 alleging that the National Education Association, the largest teachers' union in the U.S., did not disclose spending on political activity in Internal Revenue Service documentation.
 Landmark Legal also filed similar complaints with the United States Department of Labor in 2002 regarding NEA and political activity; by 2006, the NEA and smaller American Federation of Teachers had filed new documents with the Labor Department revealing over $100 million combined in political action spending.

 Following Freedom of Information Act requests in August 2012 of documents that would show if Environmental Protection Agency officials sought to delay regulations until after the 2012 presidential election, federal judge Royce Lamberth ruled in 2015 that although Landmark Legal did not establish that the EPA acted in bad faith, the EPA either carelessly or intentionally neglected Landmark's FOIA request.
 Lamberth previously ruled in 2013 that the EPA might have attempted to evade Landmark's FOIA request.

 In 2001, the American Conservative Union awarded Levin its Ronald Reagan Award for his work with Landmark Legal.

 Politico reported in 2014 that Levin received a salary of more than $300,000 per year as president of the non-profit Landmark Legal Foundation, whose donors include the Sarah Scaife Foundation, the Charles G. Koch Charitable Foundation and ExxonMobil.
 In 2018, Levin stepped down as president of Landmark Legal but remained on its board of directors.

+In April 2025, President Trump appointed Levin to become a member of the Homeland Security Advisory Council.